Sayadbayezid/Tech-Era/Configuration.md

 If you want to customize the font, edit these files [head.html]('./../../layouts/partials/head.html'), [font.css]('./../../static/css/font.css')

 # Color palette
-You can customize the color palette in `config.yaml`
+You can customize the color palette in `config.yaml`.
+For [more details](https://github.com/gurusabarish/hugo-profile/wiki/Color-Customization)

 ```yaml
 params: